 Of course, the super-wide wheels play a large part in that.
 There are simply not that many wide wheel scooters, and certainly none with wheels this wide.
 The design gives the entire scooter line a lot of points for branding, but also results in owners getting a lot of eyeballs and attention on them.

 The Pro is simply a cool-looking scooter.
-With a sleek yet powerful design, the scooter’s focus on balance and control gives it a very robust, very stable look and feel.
+With a sleek yet powerful design, and a low center of gravity, the scooter’s focus on balance and control gives it a very robust, very stable look and feel.

 Everyday use, riding experience